February 26, 2020

 By Vicki-Ann Downing

-Mae C. Jemison, M.D., a former NASA astronaut who in 1992 became the first woman of color to go into space, will be the featured speaker at Providence College’s 102nd Commencement Exercises on Sunday, May 17, 2020.
+Mae C. Jemison, M.D., a former NASA astronaut who in 1992 became the first woman of color to go into space, will be the featured speaker at Providence College’s 102nd Commencement Exercises, which have been postponed to Saturday, Oct.
+31, 2020.

-The ceremony will begin at 11 a.m. in the Dunkin’ Donuts Center in downtown Providence.
+The ceremony will be held in the Dunkin’ Donuts Center in downtown Providence.

 Jemison will be one of seven honorary degree recipients.
 The others are Val Ackerman, commissioner of the BIG EAST Conference; J. Peter Benzie ’70, an emeritus trustee of the College and a financial services senior executive; Sister Jane Gerety, R.S.M., former president of Salve Regina University; Dr. Hugh F. Lena, III,, the College’s first provost and senior vice president for academic affairs, and professor of sociology; and Erich E. Miller, president of My Brother’s Keeper, a Christian charity in Massachusetts that delivers furniture and food to those in need.
 In addition, Dr. Francis P. MacKay, a PC chemistry professor and co-founder of the Rev. Dr. Martin Luther King, Jr. Scholarship Program, will receive a posthumous degree.

 Jemison, an engineer, physician, educator, and former NASA astronaut, will receive an honorary doctor of humanities degree.
 As mission specialist aboard the Space Shuttle Endeavour, she orbited the earth for nearly eight days, from Sept.
 12-20, 1992.